-Crawler is used to inventory currently-deployed collaboration and content environments so that transition planners can understand what collaboration tools are in use in their enterprise today and what content those tools and systems hold, and how much of that content is valuable enough to migrate.
+Crawler is used to inventory an enterprise’s currently-deployed collaboration and content environments so that transition planners can understand what collaboration tools are in use in their enterprise today, what content those tools and systems hold, and how much of that content is valuable enough to migrate.

 How it works: